 Guided castle tours at Bodiam Castle

-Join one of our free guided castle tours at Bodiam Castle and discover some of the secrets of our castle.
-All walks start from the castle courtyard.
+Join one of our free guided castle tours at Bodiam Castle and discover some of the secrets of the castle.

-Castle tours are generally on offer on throughout the week and including weekends.
-A tour lasts about 35-45 minutes and will cover some of the history of this magnificent ancient monument from its founder, Sir Edward Dallingridge, to the last owner, Lord Curzon of Kedleston who bequeathed it to the trust in 1926 and you'll be able to discover some of the architectural features.
+A tour lasts approx 20-40 minutes and will cover some of the history of this magnificent ancient monument from its founder, Sir Edward Dallingridge, to the last owner, Lord Curzon of Kedleston who bequeathed it to the trust in 1926.

 The ground inside the castle is gravelled paths, grass and paved areas.
-There are some changes in level with some steps.
+There are also some changes in level with some steep steps.

-For those who wish to climb the postern tower after their tour, please wear flat, sturdy shoes as the spiral staircase is steep with narrow treads and a steep rise.
+For those who wish to climb the postern tower after their tour, we would recommend wearing flat, sturdy shoes as the spiral staircase is steep with narrow treads and a steep rise.
 A metal handrail and rope is provided on the stairs but these are not suitable for those of limited mobility or with small children.
 The stairwell is dual direction and so it may be necessary to wait for others to come up/down on the stairs.